You can turn any clay body into paper clay. It's very easy.

 To make paper clay, I buy the cheapest one ply toilet paper I can find, unroll it and soak it overnight in a bucket of hot water.
 I make several batches using between 1/2 a roll to 1 1/2 rolls per 25 lb. bag of wet clay..

 The amount of paper used is dictated by the end use of the clay.
-You might want more paper for strength if you are making large forms or less paper if you will be carving designs into the clay.
+You might want more paper for dry strength if you are making large forms or less paper if you want to carve crisper designs.

 I use my regular glaze sieves to strain most of the water out of the pulp.
 I like to leave the pulp wet but not drippy.